 Provincial incorporation in Ontario using Ownr costs $599 plus tax.
 This includes the $300 government fee.

-You can claim up to $300 back when you open an RBC Business Bank Account within 60 days of incorporating with Ownr.
+You can claim up to $300 cash back when you open an RBC Business Bank Account within 60 days of incorporating with Ownr.

 You also get a 15% discount here.